 If you are in a NYSHIP HMO, please refer to your HMO materials for current phone numbers and addresses.
 Or, see our website, www.cs.ny.gov.
 From the homepage, scroll down to Benefit Programs and click on NYSHIP Online.
 Then choose Health Benefits & Option Transfer.
-Select Rates and Health Plan Choices and then NYSHIP Plan Comparison.
-Scroll to Choices for 2018 and locate Plans by County.
+Select Health Plan Choices and then NYSHIP Plan Comparison to locate the Plans by County listing.